 Fifteen years ago, on June 24, 2009, the International Monetary Fund (IMF) Regional Technical Assistance Center for Central America, Panama, and the Dominican Republic (CAPTAC-DR) was inaugurated.
 CAPTAC-DR is part of a network of IMF Regional Capacity Development Centers (RCDCs), whose strategic objective is to strengthen the human and institutional capacities of member countries to design and implement sound macroeconomic and financial policies.
-Based in Guatemala, CAPTAC-DR is the IMF's second center in the Western Hemisphere.
+Based in Guatemala, within the Bank of Guatemala Building, CAPTAC-DR is the IMF's second center in the Western Hemisphere.
 Additionally, it is the only Spanish-speaking RCDC in the world, making its representation in this network particularly notable.